dawidbudzynski/patatap_app_js/README.md

 **Clone of Patatap App**

-**After pressing a button on keyboard animation is displayed and sound is played**
+**After pressing a key on keyboard animation is displayed and sound is played**

 **Made in JavaScript**